Introduction to GeoST#

 Concept#

-At the core, GeoST handles data in a so-called Collection object which holds all the spatial information of any kind of data source in a “header” attribute, and the corresponding data in a “data” attribute.
+At the core, GeoST handles data in a so-called Collection objects which holds all the spatial information of any kind of data source in a “header” attribute (i.e. header table), and the corresponding data in a “data” attribute (i.e. data table).
 So for example, a set of 100 boreholes is held in a BoreholeCollection where the “header” contains one row per data entry and provides information about the id, location, surface level and depths and the “data” has the information of each described layer.
 When working with these Collections, GeoST automatically keeps track of the alignment and thus makes sure each data entry occurs in both the “header” and “data” attributes.
 For example, when a user deletes an individual borehole entry from the “header”, the Collection ensures it is deleted from the “data” as well.

 User guide